kartik-v/yii2-validators/README.md

 It validates standard debit and credit card number inputs using Luhn's checksum validation.
 It also helps auto detect the card types and additionally validating the card holder name, expiry date and CVV entered.

+The `JsonValidator` extends the [yii\validators\Validator](https://www.yiiframework.com/doc/api/2.0/yii-validators-validator) component.
+It validates JSON input in text area fields.
+The validator also helps to overwrite the JSON input as a pretty format via `prettify` setting.
+It includes both server and client validations.

 ## Demo
 You can see detailed [documentation and demos](http://demos.krajee.com/validators) on usage of this extension.